 Small Non-coding RNA and Leukemia (NRL) group

-SnoRNAs: SnoRNAs belong to the class of non-coding RNAs, and are critical for normal development of a broad range of organisms, including plants, insects, worms and mammals.
+SnoRNAs belong to the class of non-coding RNAs, and are critical for normal development of a broad range of organisms, including plants, insects, worms and mammals.
 SnoRNAs are highly conserved between species and control post-transcriptional RNA processing.
 In general, their length varies from 60 to 170 nucleotides.
 SnoRNAs can be divided into three major subfamilies based on structure and function: C/D box snoRNAs (snoRDs), H/ACA box snoRNAs (snoRAs) and Cajal body-specific snoRNAs (scaRNAs) 9.
 Ribosomes are the protein factories in all cells and consist of a complex of ribosomal RNAs (rRNA) and proteins.
 Recently published data show that snoRNAs control gene expression in many different ways, amongst other by the regulation of the ribosome.
 Deregulated snoRNA expression affects mRNA stability, ribosome structure and function and protein expression.
 Consequently, this results in overexpression of oncogenes and/or loss of tumor-suppressor proteins, which are hallmarks of cancer.
 There is initial evidence that enhanced expression of individual snoRNAs promote different types of human cancer including lung cancer and breast cancer.
-We are currently investigating the oncogenic activities of aberrantly expressed snoRNAs in leukemia.
+In close collaboration with Dr. Vincent van der Velden, we are currently investigating the oncogenic activities of aberrantly expressed snoRNAs in acute leukemia.

 - Bray F, Ferlay J, Soerjomataram I, Siegel RL, Torre LA, Jemal A. Global cancer statistics 2018: GLOBOCAN estimates of incidence and mortality worldwide for 36 cancers in 185 countries.
 CA Cancer J Clin.
 2018;68(6):394-424.